martin-baro/text2speech/README.md

 Application design is based on the following AWS guide: https://aws.amazon.com/blogs/machine-learning/build-your-own-text-to-speech-applications-with-amazon-polly/

-The App with this configuration only deploys English and Dutch languages, but can be extended by editing the  code/index.html '<select id="voiceSelected">' tag with correct voice names from the following site:
+The App with this configuration only deploys English and Dutch languages, but can be extended by editing the  code/index.html `<select id="voiceSelected">` tag with correct voice names from the following site:

 https://docs.aws.amazon.com/polly/latest/dg/voicelist.html